fabrylab/clickpoints/docs/api.rst

             Parameters:
                  - **new_type** *(str, int* :py:class:`MarkerType` *)* - the id, name or entry for the marker type which should be the new type of this line.
 It has to be of mode TYPE_Line.

+        .. py:function:: cropImage(image=None, width=None)

+            Crop a line of the given image provided by the line.
+If a width is given, a two dimensional region is cropped from the image, if not a one dimensional array is returned

+            Parameters:
+                - **image** *(ndarray, * :py:class:`Image` *)* - the image as a database entry or a numpy array.
+                - **width** *(int, optional)* - the width of the 2D line to crop from the image.

 .. py:class:: Rectangle()

     A rectangle.